 Whether you’re looking to change up your whole look or are simply interested in adding a hint of pink to your natural locks, rose gold is a shade worth trying.
 Here, we’ll dive into some common questions about the hue and show you 50 rose gold hair ideas we’re loving right now.

 What is rose gold hair color?

-Rose gold hair is an iridescent hue that combines blonde, pink, and gold to create a shade that mimics your favorite rose gold accessories.
-While rose gold can be considered a fantasy shade, it’s also subtle.
-Because it’s a blend of three different colors, you can choose from an endless amount of shades on the rose gold spectrum.
-Work with your stylist to decide which combination of blonde, pink, and gold best flatters your complexion.
+Rose gold hair colors combine shimmering blonde, pink, and gold tones to create a dimensional shade that mimics your favorite rose gold accessories.
+While rose gold can be considered a fantasy shade, it’s subtle.
+It’s also highly customizable: By having your colorist adjust the ratios of gold, pink, and blonde dyes, you can create a rose gold hue that’s all your own.

 How do you get rose gold hair?